OctoPrint/OctoPrint/docs/features/plugins.rst

 Finding Plugins
 ===============

-Currently there's no such thing as a centralized plugin repository for available plugins.
+The official OctoPrint Plugin Repository can be found at `plugins.octoprint.org <http://plugins.octoprint.org>`_.

-Plugins may be found in the lists provided in `the OctoPrint wiki <https://github.com/foosel/OctoPrint/wiki#plugins>`_ and on the `OctoPrint organization Github page <https://github.com/OctoPrint>`_.
+Some plugins may also be found in the list provided in `the OctoPrint wiki <https://github.com/foosel/OctoPrint/wiki#plugins>`_ and on the `OctoPrint organization Github page <https://github.com/OctoPrint>`_.

 .. _sec-features-plugins-installing: